kamarada/guiadoopensuse/kde.md

 # 5. KDE Plasma Workspace

 The KDE Plasma workspace is one of the first things you'll see when you boot openSUSE Leap for the first time.
-The desktop workspace consists of the desktop itself, menus, panels, file management and window management.<br /><br />
+The desktop workspace consists of the desktop itself, menus, panels, file management and window management.

 ## 5.1 The Desktop

-The desktop is not very different from other desktop environments you may be familiar with - you have a panel on the bottom, a launch menu which is opened in the lower left corner.<br /><br />
+The desktop is not very different from other desktop environments you may be familiar with - you have a panel on the bottom, a launch menu which is opened in the lower left corner.

 However, a few things differ significantly from most other desktop environments:
 <ul>